bhogberg/caDNAno2Blender/README.md

 2. In Blender, 'Edit' -> 'Preferences' under 'Addons' Search for caDNAno2Blender and make sure it is loaded.
 Expand the addon using its arrow.

 3. After loading the first time you will need to press "Install Dependencies" (still in the addons tab that was opened above).
 See fig below.
+(Depending on what addons you have previously installed for your blender installation, this step might not be needed.)

 4. Re-start blender after that, to get the addon to work.
 No need to run in administrator mode again (only necessary the first time to install python dependencies)
 <img src="https://user-images.githubusercontent.com/317044/169997046-17597ee0-99b5-4d3f-a4c7-32d9a65a515c.jpg" width="90%"></img>